 If you have been refused registration you can call 0300 311 2233, the NHS Improvement Customer Contact Centre number.

 Doctors of the World have produced health information translated into over 60 languages.
 It includes key information on Covid-19, tips for mental health and wellbeing, migrants’ rights to healthcare, and keeping young people healthy.
 You can find it here.
+Their Covid-19 vaccine information, in 20 languages with more to come, can be found here.

 There is a lot of misinformation about the Covid-19 vaccines.